Top Reasons Teachers Use Technology, HIIT Lessons in PE Classes

 Today’s PE environment marries heart rate technology with the latest exercise trends.
 Teachers are creating active programs that use high-intensity interval training (HIIT) to maximize the time students have to exercise.
 Instead of relying on games or sport-specific skills, more and more teachers build their curriculum around circuit training.

-Students wear heart rate monitors such as the adidas ZONE for IHT Spirit while they complete their circuit.
+Students wear heart rate monitors such as the IHT ZONE while they complete their circuit.
 Each student gets several opportunities to review their heart rate data through email and the return screen on the teacher’s computer.
 Those review opportunities allow students to reflect on what the data shows them:

 - Graph of their heart rate throughout the workout

 - Time spent exercising in target heart rate zones